lionking0105/Xendar/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Technologies Used
+This is my first personal Next Js project!!!😎😂 I made use of Next, Typescript, styled components and framer motion for animations of course.

+## Contributors

+I collaborated with a wonderful product designer to make this.
+Thanks so much @MichealAjala.
+Check him out on Behance: https://www.behance.net/michaelakintola